Endy Mattress Review (2025)

 Cooling Features

-While The Endy isn’t advertised as a cooling mattress, it does have a couple of cooling features.
-This mattress earns points for its:
+While Endy isn’t advertised as a cooling mattress, it does contain some features to help avoid heat trapping.
+The Endy earns points for its:

 Compare Endy vs Douglas